-The Loan Restructuring Program (LRP) which ended on April 1, 2019, has covered the member-borrowers affected by previous calamities/disasters with past due calamity loans and other short-term member loans.
+The Loan Restructuring Program (LRP), which ended on April 1, 2019, has covered the member-borrowers affected by previous calamities/disasters with past due calamity loans and other short-term member loans.
 The total principal and accrued interest of all past due short-term loans of the member-borrower were consolidated into one Restructured Loan (RL1).
 Penalties were condoned after full payment of outstanding principal and interest of RL1 within the approved term.
 However, if the balance of RL1 is not zeroed at the end of the term, the unpaid principal of RL1 and the proportionate balance of condonable penalty become part of a new principal under Restructured Loan 2 (RL2).
-The balance of the restructured member loan as at December 31, 2022 amounted to P12.601 billion with accumulated impairment provision of P610.853 million.
+The balance of the restructured member loan as at December 31, 2022 amounted to ₱12.601 Billion with accumulated impairment provision of ₱610.853 Million.

-The Educational Assistance Loan Program which is part of the Member loans amounted to P5.385 billion consisting of the 50:50 SSS and NG (National Government) shares, has been expended/extended as loans to member beneficiaries as at December 31, 2022.
-The loans for degree course shall be payable in five years to start 18 months for semestral courses, 15 months for trimestral courses, or 14 months and 15 days for quarter-term courses from the scheduled last release date or from the date of last release for those who will not avail of the subsequent releases.
-For technical/vocational courses, the loan shall be payable in three years to start 18 months for semestral courses from the scheduled last release date or fast release for those who will not avail of the subsequent release.
-Interest and penalty on overdue amortization as at December 31, 2022 and 2021 are P10.354 million and P43.325 million, respectively.
+The Educational Assistance Loan Program, which is part of the Member loans, amounted to ₱5.385 Billion consisting of the 50:50 SSS and NG (National Government) shares, has been expended/extended as loans to member beneficiaries as at December 31, 2022.
+The loans for degree course shall be payable in five years to start 18 months for semestral courses, 15 months for trimestral courses, or 14 months and 15 days for guarter-term courses from the scheduled last release date or from the date of last release for those who will not avail of the subsequent releases.
+For technical/vocational courses, the loan shall be payable in three years to start 18 months for semestral courses from the scheduled last release date or from the date of last release for those who will not avail of the subsequent release.
+Interest and penalty on overdue amortization as at December 31, 2022 and 2021 are ₱10.354 Million and ₱43.325 Million, respectively.

 Housing Loans are real estate loan (REL) and employee housing loans program (EHLP).
-Real estate loans included five different products: Regular, Pari-passu, Participating Financial Institution (PFI), Overseas Filipino Worker (OFW) and Trade Union Member (TUM).
+Real estate loans included five different products: Regular, Pari-passu, Participating Financial Institution (PFI), Overseas Filipino Worker (OFW), and Trade Union Member (TUM).
 The regular loan is a housing loan program for covered employers and employees, separated paying members and self-employed members directly granted by SSS in 1959.
-Pari-passu is a joint housing loan program of the

-SSS and the SSS' accredited participating financial institutions (PFIs) which enables a member to acquire housing unit costing more than P1 million.
+Pari-passu is a joint housing loan program of the SSS and the SSS' accredited participating financial institutions (PFIs) which enables a member to acquire housing unit costing more than ₱1 Million.
 There are two (2) funders for the loan, SSS and PFI who will share pro-rata depending on their loan exposure.
 Loan to PFI is an SSS loan to accredited financial institutions like commercial banks, investment houses and financing companies.
-The real estate loan for OFWs is designed to support the Government's Shelter Program which aims to provide socialized and low-cost housing to overseas Filipino contract workers.
+The real estate loan for OFWs is designed to support the Government's Shelter Program, which aims to provide socialized and low-cost housing to overseas Filipino contract workers.
 TUM is designed to provide socialized and low-cost housing to workers who are bonafide members of duly registered and accredited worker's organizations.
-EHLP is a housing loan program offered to all SSS officials and employees which started in 1991.
+EHLP is a housing loan program offered to all SSS officials and employees, which started in 1991.